RonKG/Data-Engineering-CaseStudy-Hadoop/README.md

 - MySQL

-- MySQL Java Connector 5.1.47
+- JDBC Java Connector 5.1.47

 This project is a demonstartion of relevant skills utilizing various tools in the Hadoop echo system.
 This work builds on a previous project - '[Data-Engineering-Java-MySQL](https://github.com/RonKG/Data-Engineering-Java)' - where data is retrieved from the MySQL RDBMS into Hadoop's **HDFS** for data warehousing.